adrelanos/vpn-firewall/README.md

     sudo cp ./usr/bin/vpnfirewall /usr/bin/

-2) Edit the /usr/bin/vpnfirewall settings with your favorite editor.
+4) Edit the /usr/bin/vpnfirewall settings with your favorite editor.

+Note, that you must use the IP of your VPN server, not the hostname.

-3) Load /usr/bin/vpnfirewall before the network and before OpenVPN goes up.
+5) Load /usr/bin/vpnfirewall before the network and before OpenVPN goes up.

 * If you are NOT permanently using (Open)VPN, i.e. if you only occasionally, manually connect to the VPN.